 The neighbourhood is a hub for the creative industries, start-ups and co-working spaces where young entrepreneurs and freelancers spend their days working and nights mingling in the area’s multitude of cool restaurants, chic bars and vibrant nightclubs.

 I’m ashamed to say that even after growing up in north London then moving to the south-west after university, it wasn’t until my early 20s that I first really gave Shoreditch the chance it deserved.

-Several years later and Shoreditch is now one of my absolute favourite parts of the city.
+Several years later and Shoreditch is now one of my absolute favourite neighbourhoods in London.
 You can find me here most weekdays hanging out in an independent coffee shop or coworking space, and most weekends hunting out street art (for the ‘gram) and enjoying fun bottomless brunches with friends.

 How to get to Shoreditch

 Shoreditch is a neighbourhood which sits nestled between several different London underground and overground stations.
 Those within a short walking distance are;

 - Old Street – Northern Line and National Rail

 - Liverpool Street – National Rail, Circle, Central, Hammersmith & City and Metropolitan Line

 - Aldgate East – District and Hammersmith & City Line

 The best things to do in Shoreditch, London